 Romania Country Report

 Romania's workforce is well educated, with labour costs substantially lower than in Western Europe.
-Infrastructure is underdeveloped, but is undergoing modernisation, specifically expansion of the road network.
-With the government's plan for substantial investments, infrastructure and railway construction projects are likely to continue in the next two years.
+Infrastructure is underdeveloped and modernisation, including expansion of the road network, is likely to be slow.
+The implementation of infrastructure and railway construction projects are likely to be delayed in 2020, as they were in 2019 owing to the COVID-19 pandemic and administrative inefficiencies.
 Romania's EU accession encouraged steps towards a simplified tax administration and an improved legal system.
-Nevertheless, corruption will remain a challenge, with anti-corruption efforts likely to be stalled under the current government.
-Strikes will probably be driven by lay-offs in state companies or by union-affiliated public-sector employees.
+Nevertheless, corruption will remain a challenge.
+Spontaneous strikes over work conditions in light of the COVID-19 virus pandemic are probable.

 The threat of home-grown radicalisation and terrorism is lower than in Western Europe and comparable to that in regional peers such as Poland and Hungary.
+There are no known terrorist cells in the country.
 There have been reports of individuals in Romania promoting terrorism online, but the intelligence service has intensified surveillance activities to detect potential threats.
 The deployment of US troops and military assets in Romania increases the risk of attacks, instigated by foreign groups.
 Jewish individuals and assets are also probable targets.
 Cyber-attacks on critical infrastructure and financial services are likely.

 Vaccinations required to enter the country